General terms and conditions (GTC)

 3.3.2 The name, brand and logos of the client may be used as a reference by PREVENCY for its own purposes with the prior consent of the client in text form.

-3.3.3 For the provision of services, the client shall only provide PREVENCY with information and content to which the client has a corresponding right of use and which does not infringe the rights of third parties.
-In the event of a breach of this clause 3.3.3 or in the event of an infringement of copyrights pursuant to clause 3.2.11, the client shall irrevocably indemnify PREVENCY against all third party claims asserted against PREVENCY in connection with this contract, to the extent that these claims are the responsibility of the client, its agents and vicarious agents.
-This indemnity obligation shall also extend to any warning, court and legal costs incurred.
+3.3.3 For the provision of services, the client shall only provide PREVENCY with information and content to which the client has a corresponding right of use and which does not infringe any third party rights.
+In the event of a breach of this clause 3.3.3 or in the event of an infringement of copyrights pursuant to clause 3.2.11, the client shall irrevocably indemnify PREVENCY against all third party claims asserted against PREVENCY in connection with this contract, to the extent that such claims are the responsibility of the client, its agents and vicarious agents.
+This indemnity obligation also extends to any warning, court and legal costs incurred.

-4. Service Level Agreement for the APPLICATIONS service area
+- Service level agreement for the service area “Subscription

 4.1 The use of the PREVENCY software is made available to the client – subject to the provisions of these GTC and other deviating agreements – on a continuous basis.

 4.2 The availability of the PREVENCY software is calculated on the basis of the basic availability of 24 hours a day, 7 days a week as the quotient of the minutes without malfunction and the total number of minutes in the respective month.

 4.3 A malfunction exists if the PREVENCY software cannot be used by the client less than 90% of the time in the respective month because the PREVENCY web client or direct requests from the client fail on the server side.